agl-alexglopez/dancing-links/README.md

 It might appear from the previous section that we use a traditional `NxN` grid to solve these problems.
 The issue with that is that for any non trivial network, the grid would be quite sparse and waste space.

 Instead we can fit all of the logic for this algorithm into one array.
 Because this is implemented in `C++`, I use a `vector` to organize this data.
-Here how I organized what I needed to solve this problem.
+Here is how I organized what I needed to solve this problem.

 - Create a lookup table of city names so that we can collect the names of cities that we supply as an output parameter during recursion.
 - Create the actual grid array.
 This array will contain item nodes.